 Assigned - amounts that are designated for a particular purpose but are not spendable until a budget ordinance is passed or there is a majority vote approval by the Authority's Board.

 Unassigned - amounts not constrained for any particular purpose.

-The Authority has classified its fund balances with the following hierarchy:
+The Authority has classified its fund balances as follows:

 Spendable